 Every individual works in a unique way.

-Based off our research, individual work style can be better understood through the following five dimensions of culture:
+Based on our research, individual work style can be better understood through the following five dimensions of culture:

 See sample comparison of individual work styles:

-This might seem counterintuitive, but think again.
-Instead of telling an employee that they failed to meet a certain standard, you can empower your worker by explaining how their current work-style does not align with a task for which they are responsible.
+This might seem counterintuitive but think again.
+Instead of telling an employee that they failed to meet a certain standard, you can empower your workers by explaining how their current work-style does not align with a task for which they are responsible.
 This doesn’t mean they are a “bad worker,” on the contrary, they simply need to redirect their energy to style switch.